icomse/icomse.github.io/content/workshops/MDMC Summer School 2024.md

 **Expected number of participants:** 40

 **Tranportation:**
- * Nearest Airport: Stillwater, OK; Uber/Lyft transportation to the University (5 minutes)
+ * Nearest Airport: Boise, IDD; Uber/Lyft transportation to the University (5 minutes)
- * Alternate Airports: Oklahoma City, 75 miles, ~1 hr 15 mins, Tulsa, 75 miles, ~1 hr 15 mins

 **Equipment Needed:** Students are encouraged to bring their laptop.